Manoj-V07/Challenge/README.md

 This on-device architecture makes it a trusted tool for developers working with proprietary or sensitive code.

-📂 Project Structure
-The project maintains a simple and scalable structure for easy development and maintenance.

-gemini-code-helper/
-├── icons/
-│   ├── icon16.png
-│   ├── icon48.png
-│   └── icon128.png
-├── background.js       # Service worker for context menus & AI logic
-├── manifest.json       # The core extension configuration file
-├── sidepanel.html      # The HTML structure for the UI panel ├── sidepanel.js        # The JavaScript logic for the UI panel └── README.md           # Project documentation (this file)

 ⚙️ Installation & Setup

 To run the extension locally for development: